oakserver/acorn/README.md

 ```

 Alternatively, you can simply set the `logger` property to `true` to log events
-at the `"warning"` level to the console:
+at the `"WARN"` level to the console:

 ```ts
 const router = new Router({